datapartners-ch/git-exercises-interviews/README.md

 5. Commit your changes with a clear, descriptive message.
 6. Switch back to `main` and merge your branch (locally or via Pull Request).
 7. Push your changes and open a Pull Request if you merged locally, or share your PR link if you merged via PR.

+---

+## Level 2 — Merge Conflict Resolution

+### Tasks

-8. Make sure you are on your feature branch:
+1. Make sure you are on your feature branch:
    ```bash
    git checkout feature/cleaning